plexoos/offline-hft/hft/README.md

     cp -r offline/hft/StarDb/Geometry/pxl StarDb/Geometry
     cp -r offline/hft/StarDb/Geometry/ist StarDb/Geometry

+    # Rollback the change in StarVMC to group pxl volumes in an assembly before
+    # its fully tested

+    cvs co StarVMC
+    cvs update -r 1.4 StarVMC/Geometry/PixlGeo/PsupGeo.xml

     # The following new submodules can aslo be copied to your local StRoot but
     # you may chose to link them instead